wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/text-entry-tutorial.md

 ## Extended Learning

 Below are challenges that you can implement on your own.
 The Advanced task might require some outside knowledge.
-We encourage you to ask questions in Discord if you get stuck or are unsure how to complete any of these.
+We encourage you to ask questions in the [creator forum](https://communityforums.atmeta.com/t5/Creator-Forum/ct-p/Meta_Horizon_Creator_Forums) if you get stuck or are unsure how to complete any of these.

 **Novice**
 Fix spelling mistakes and add formatting to pre-existing large blocks of text in TextGizmos.